softwaredevelop/mql5/Indicators/MyIndicators/Currency_Strength_Pro.md

 ## 3. MQL5 Implementation Details

 * **Multi-Symbol Engine (`Currency_Strength_Calculator.mqh`):** The core logic is encapsulated in a robust engine that handles the complexity of accessing data from 28 different symbols simultaneously.
-It includes error handling for missing history or synchronization issues.
+* **Robust Data Handling:** The indicator includes advanced synchronization checks (`IsDataReady`).
+It ensures that historical data for all 28 pairs is fully loaded and synchronized before performing calculations.
+This prevents the display of misleading or "glitchy" lines during chart startup or timeframe changes.
 * **Optimized Performance:** To prevent freezing the terminal, the indicator limits the history calculation on the first load.
 Subsequent updates are incremental and extremely fast.
-* **Interactive Dashboard:** A custom-drawn dashboard panel in the indicator window provides a real-time, sorted list of currencies with their exact strength values, color-coded to match the chart lines.
+* **Interactive Dashboard:** A custom-drawn dashboard panel in the indicator window provides a real-time, sorted list of currencies with their exact strength values (to 3 decimal places).
+It gracefully handles missing data by displaying "N/A" instead of erroneous values.
-* **Dynamic Positioning:** The dashboard automatically adjusts its layout to fit the indicator window.

 ## 4. Parameters